kamilbl/NuBot/README.md

   2) Strategy RSI = In Setting.py we can change params.
   3) Strategy PingPong = In Setting.py we can change parms.
   4) Strategy PingPong SMA = In setting.py we can change parms.
-  5) Strategy BB = In the future will be add.
+  5) Strategy BB = In setting.py we can change parms.
   6) Balance = Your balance account on Binance Market.